Financial Aid Programs

 Return of Unearned Financial Aid

-The Department of Education provides funding to students in order to help them make progress toward a degree.
-There are several regulations to ensure students are making progress.
-If a student withdraws from the term/semester prior to completing 60 percent of the semester and received financial aid (grants and/or student loans), the student may have to return a portion of the federal financial aid.
-The amount of aid students may keep when they withdraw is in direct proportion to the length of time they remained enrolled during the semester.
+The Department of Education provides funding to students to make progress toward a degree.
+Students who cease attendance (official withdrawal, unofficial withdrawal, or academic dismissal) may need to repay a portion of the funds received.
+The amount of aid required to repay is in direct proportion to the length of time they remained enrolled during the semester.

 There are two types of withdrawals: official withdrawals and unofficial withdrawals.